stanfordnmbl/osim-rl/docs/CROWDAI.md

 You can test your model on your local machine.
 For submission, you will need to interact with the remote environment: crowdAI sends you the current `observation` and you need to send back the action you take in the given state.

+### Rules

+You are allowed to:
+* Modify objective function for training (eg. extra penalty for falling or moving to fast, reward keeping head at the same level, etc.), by
+* Modify the musculoskeletal model for training (eg. constrain the Y axis of pelvis)
+* Submit a maximum of one submissions each 6 hours.

+Note, that the model trained in your modified environment must still be compatible with the challenge environment.

+You are not allowed to:
+* Use external datasets (ex. kinematics of people walking)
+* Engineer the trajectories/muscle activations by hand

+Other:
+* crowdAI reserves the right to modify challenge rules as required.

 ## Installation

 Requires OpenSim 4.0 - https://github.com/opensim-org/opensim-core .
 You can either install it from source (https://github.com/opensim-org/opensim-core/releases/tag/v4.0.0_alpha) or use conda builds as presented below.